Do digital cameras uses duel sublimation for taking photos

 Amazon price updated: November 8, 2024 10:13 pm

-See also Best small digital photo camera
+See also Best small samsung digital camera

 In the case of digital cameras, sublimation refers to the process of converting the image captured by the camera’s sensor into a physical print.
 This process involves several steps: